-- CEP is a federal option available to any school, group of schools or district that has 40% or more students who are certified for free school meals by means other than a school meal application.
+- Is available to any school, group of schools or district that has 40% or more students certified for free school meals by means other than a school meal application

-- CEP simplifies administrative processes, reduces labor costs, and improves efficiency by eliminating free and reduced-price meal applications, which can be confusing for families and burdensome for schools.
+- Reduces labor costs and improves efficiency by eliminating free and reduced-price meal applications

-- CEP increases student participation by removing stigma and eliminating the issue of unpaid school meal fees.
+- Increases student participation by removing stigma and eliminating unpaid school meal fees

-- CEP makes it easier to offer Breakfast After the Bell when schools no longer need to collect fees or count each meal served by fee category.
+- Makes it easier to offer Breakfast After the Bell—schools no longer need to collect fees or count meals served by fee category

 Eliminating School Meal Applications

 While CEP eliminates the need to collect school meal applications, New York State still requires schools to collect alternative forms.

 APPLY FOR CEP

 It’s time to apply for CEP for the 2018-2019 school year!

 The New York State Education Department (NYSED) is now accepting applications from School Food Authorities (SFAs) and schools that want to participate in CEP for the 2018-19 school year.